vuejs/vuepress/packages/docs/docs/theme/writing-a-theme.md

 ````

 ::: tip
 Each layout component may render distinct pages.
-If you want to apply some global UI (e.g. global header), consider using [globalLayout](./option-api.md#globallayout)。
+To apply some global UI (for example global header), consider using [globalLayout](./option-api.md#globallayout)。
 :::

 ## Apply plugins